 If you owe back payments on utility services and you file for bankruptcy, the utility company cannot alter, refuse, or discontinue your service.
 This prohibition, although similar to bankruptcy’s automatic stay, is found in a different section of the bankruptcy code.
 (11 U.S.C. §366.)
 It also prohibits utility companies from shutting off or refusing to provide service just because you filed for bankruptcy.

-Although the prohibition on utility shut-offs kicks in as soon as you file for bankruptcy, it won’t last forever without further action from you.
+Although the prohibition on a utility shut-off kicks in as soon as you file for bankruptcy, it won’t last forever without further action from you.
 Within 20 days of your filing, you must provide the utility company with “adequate assurance” that you will pay future utility bills.
-If you don’t comply with this requirement, the utility company can require a deposit.
+In other words, the utility company can require a deposit.